 In November 2020, we acquired the stevia business, Sweet Green Fields.
-This brought us an extensive portfolio of stevia sweetener solutions - one of the world's fastest growing production facility in China and a fully acquisition of an 85% shareholding in range of tapioca-based texturant solutions from a production facility in Thailand.
+This brought us an extensive portfolio of stevia sweetener solutions - one of the world's fastest growing production facility in China and a fully integrated supply chain.
+Then, in February 2021, we completed the acquisition of an 85% shareholding in range of tapioca-based texturant solutions from a production facility in Thailand.
 Both acquisitions broaden our portfolio, expand our customer offering, strengthen our sweetener and texturant platforms, enhance our technical capabilities, and expand our presence in the Asia market.